Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation: Introduction

+Note that in the deterministic case (all probabilities are one) these benchmarks are identical since the order in which vertices are matched does not matter given knowledge of the entire arrival sequence.
+In general, there are merits to using either benchmark.
+On one hand, fully offline is a stronger benchmark than clairvoyant.
+On the other hand, clairvoyant benchmark generalizes quite naturally to other settings with post-allocation stochasticity.
+For instance, in case of \emph{reusable} resources where successfully matched resources can be re-matched after some stochastic duration \citep{reuse}, allowing offline to match in an order different from the order of arrivals does not lead to a meaningful benchmark.
+Due to this generalizability, our main focus in this paper is to compare against clairvoyant benchmark.
+Interestingly, we find that our results hold more strongly against fully offline as well.
+For simplicity, we refer to clairvoyant and fully offline collectively as \emph{offline}.

 Unfortunately, the performance of offline can be hard to characterize exactly.
-However, observe that an upper bound on offline is easily given by the optimum of the following LP (see \cite{will,negin} for a formal proof for upper bound on $OPT(C)$).
+However, observe that an upper bound on offline is easily given by the optimum of the following LP (see \cite{will,negin} for a formal proof).